m3047/trualias/README.md

 * `CHARS()` Count of characters.
 * `VOWELS()` Count of vowels.
 * `CHAR()` The character at a certain position in an identifier.

-### The unobvious uses for email addresses under surveillance capitalism

-The _obvious_ unscrupulous uses of email addresses include whoever you gave it to spamming you or selling it on to another party.

-The _unobvious_ uses concern tracking and de-anonymization.
-In the simplest case, you give the same address to multiple entities, and they can correlate that use across their properties (use it as a proxy for identity).
-Particularly if you use webmail and allow inline images, they can associate that email address with a specific device.
-In the case of emailed receipts (what could go wrong?) for credit card purchases, you just handed them your identity along with an email address.
-Going back to webmail, even if you pay cash they can attempt to correlate receipt of the (emailed) receipt to ads viewed in that web browser!

-Scrambling aliases allows you to discriminate in _incoming_ messages.
-It doesn't help you with anonymization when you keep giving it away.